Barbara-Padilha/DMML2022_Google/documentation/Report.md

 After running our code, we are able to predict values for `y`, but after running the `evaluate` function, it is possible to observe that the results for accuracy, precision, recall and F1-score are not as high as expected.

-Because of this, we need to find the maximun tree depth that will improve our results, in order to do so we needed to define the following functions:
+Because of this, we need to find the maximum tree depth that will improve our results, to do so we needed to define the following functions:

 ```ruby
 def run_cross_validation_on_trees(X, y, tree_depths, cv=5, scoring='accuracy'):